ckswilliams/modOpenREM/docs/i_exporting.rst

 (each scanner and protocol combination should be a new sheet), by minimum age of 16, and by study description (or combination of factors to specify a particular protocol).
 The guidance specifies patients between 50 to 90 kg -- if you have weight data in OpenREM this filter could be added, but the values form part of the output anyway so it isn't essential.
-It  however enable filtering out of those studies that don't have weight data if the majority does.
+It would however enable filtering out of those studies that don't have weight data if the majority does.
 If patient weight data isn't available in OpenREM then just ensure the sample is large!

 Finally the studies should be filtered to have exactly the right number of each type of acquisition for that protocol.